Imagine never worrying about money again.

 So I simply asked to be given more responsibility, and always asked how things in the organization worked beyond my own particular job.
 I asked my manager what managerial tasks I can start to do for him to get hands-on experience as I worked on my management graduate degree.
 I stayed late when necessary to make sure my work was always on time and in good order.
 I listened to colleagues discuss problems in our facility and volunteered to do what was necessary to solve them.
 I became the default “go-to” person in the facility when people weren’t sure who to go to.

 In addition, I always was just as passionate about finance as I was about engineering, so I began shifting my career more and more towards managing the money of an engineering facility and away from designing electrical projects.
 I began overseeing all technical procurement in the facility, and then eventually came to manage the organization’s line of credit.
-Then, my boss asked me to start overseeing all of our contracts and several engineering project teams.
+Then, my boss asked me to start overseeing all of our contracts and several engineering project teams as the head engineer.
 At age 30, I applied for an internal promotion and was put in charge of the full finances and day-to-day operations of the facility.

 On the side, I became relatively wealthy.
 I gained more than a decade of investing experience, investing my own money as well as researching/writing about hundreds of companies and investment topics on the side.
 I saved money and invested a massive percentage of my income each year, and kept my housing expenses relatively flat even as my income doubled and tripled.